nelsonic/github-scraper/README.md

 <div align="center">

-# 🕷 🕸 GitHub Scraper
+# :octocat: 🕷 🕸 GitHub Scraper

-Learn how to parse the DOM
-by using your favourite coding community as an example.
+Learn how to parse the DOM of a web page by using your favourite coding community as an example.

 [![Build Status](https://img.shields.io/travis/nelsonic/github-scraper/master.svg?style=flat-square)](https://travis-ci.org/nelsonic/github-scraper)